Data Privacy Policy

 We have summarised the categories of personal data we collect and their respective retention periods.

-If you would like to know more about the retention periods applicable to your data, you can contact us at dpo@episto.fr.
+If you wish to obtain further details on the retention periods applicable to your data, you can contact us at: dpo@episto.fr.

 • Professional identification data (e.g. name, surname, title, company, etc.) and contact information (e.g. professional email address, Linkedin, etc.) kept for the entire duration of the provision of the service, plus the legal statute of limitations, which is generally 5 years.